Jackie Paterson

-Jackie Paterson (5 September 1920 – 19 November 1966) was a Scottish boxer who was world flyweight boxing champion.
+Jackie Paterson (5 September 1920 – 19 November 1966) was a Scottish boxer who was an Undisputed World Flyweight Champion.
 He was also British champion at flyweight and bantamweight.

 Early life

 Born in Springside, Ayrshire, Paterson emigrated with his family from Scotland, when he was eight years old, to Scranton, Pennsylvania.
 He returned to Scotland in his early teens to work at John Brown & Co, shipbuilders on the Clyde.
 He later worked as a butcher.
 When he was thirteen, he joined the Anderson Club in Glasgow and began to box as an amateur.
 He turned professional when he was seventeen.

 Boxing style

 Paterson was a southpaw with a knockout punch in either hand, his most lethal weapon being his left hook.
 He was comparatively broadly built for a flyweight, and often struggled to make the eight stone flyweight limit.
 In the latter stages of his career, he fought as a bantamweight.

 Pro career

 Paterson's first fight was in May 1938 in Greenock, and he beat Joe Kiely on points over ten rounds.

 In his nineteenth fight he won the vacant British flyweight title, beating Paddy Ryan by a knockout in the thirteenth round.
 The fight was in September 1939, in Glasgow.

 With the outbreak of World War II, Paterson joined the RAF, but continued to box regularly throughout the war years.
 By 1943 his rank had risen to Sergeant.

 In March 1940, he added the vacant Empire title to his British one, when he won on points against Richie Kid Tanner in Manchester.

 In February 1941, he defended both titles against Paddy Ryan in Nottingham, winning on a technical knockout in the eighth.
 Nine days later he beat Empire bantamweight champion Jim Brady on points in a non-title fight.

 In August 1941, he had a shot at the Brady's Empire bantamweight title in Glasgow.
 However, he lost on points over fifteen rounds.